 High Temperature Stage

-The horizontal loading design of the NanoTest Vantage is critical for accurate and reliable testing at elevated temperatures.
+The horizontal loading design of the NanoTest systems is critical for accurate and reliable testing at elevated temperatures.
 The configuration is shown in Figure 1.

-- Horizontal Loading – No heat flow into the loading head or depth measurement sensors, which are positioned to the left of the probe.
+- Horizontal Loading – No heat flow into the loading head or depth measurement sensors

 - Isothermal contact – The NanoTest Vantage hot stage controller uses separate active heating of both probe and sample to ensure no heat flow occurs during the indentation process (UK patent).